chargeprice/chargeprice-api-docs/api/enums.md

 - pending: No or very limited price coverage.
 - in_progress: Little price coverage.
 - complete: Most relevant or all prices are available.

+## User Products

+- mobile_premium: Paid features in the mobile app.
+- web_pro: Paid features in the web application.